-The match will be based on the following list of data elements: Date of Birth, last four digits of Social Security Number and Last Name.
-The DSS will match the USAC Data elements to its SNAP and Medicaid data.
-There are two scenarios for the DSS match process, which will be returned to USAC as a binary yes/no response.
+The match will be based on the following list of data elements: First Name, Last Name, Date of Birth (MM/DD/YYYY), and the last four digits of the Social Security Number (SSN) (collectively, USAC Data).
+FSSA/DFR will match the USAC Data to its SNAP and Medicaid data.
+There are two scenarios for the FSSA/DFR match process, which will be returned to USAC as a binary yes/no response.
 The scenarios are: